backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/EC2 EBS.md

 - By default on termination *root EBS volumes are destroyed* unless **DeleteOnTermination** is unchecked.
 This can be done in 2 ways:
 	- *Unchecking* it at the *time of launching the instance*.
 	- Set the `DeleteOnTermination` attribute to False using the **command line**.
+		- This can be done even while the instance is running and when it is stopped or terminated the EBS volume won't be terminated.
 - Non root volumes are never destroyed

 - EBS is *automatically replicated in an AZ* so if the primary one goes down it can be replaced with secondary, without you knowing.